 Our Policy Regarding Children’s Online Data

 Zeta does not knowingly collect or solicit information from anyone under 16 years of age.
 Our services are directed to businesses – advertisers and their agencies – and are not directed to children under 16.
 If we learn that we have collected personal information of a child under 16 without parental consent, we will delete such information.
 If you believe that we might have any information from a child younger than 16, please contact us as set forth below.

 Zeta utilizes the EU’s Standard Contractual Clauses as its basis for transferring EU data to the United States for processing.

-You can direct any questions or complaints about the use or disclosure of your personal information to the Zeta Privacy office by email to: email@example.com.
+In addition to the privacy rights mechanisms linked above, you can also direct any questions or complaints about the use or disclosure of your personal information to the Zeta Privacy office by email to: [email protected].
 Zeta will investigate and attempt to resolve any complaints or disputes regarding the use or disclosure of your personal information within 45 days of receiving your complaint.

 If you are unsatisfied with the resolution of your complaint, you may contact your local data protection authority here.

 If you have any questions, please contact [email protected] or send mail to: